 Dr Wright graduated from the University of Strathclyde in 2007 (MSci Chemistry) and remained at Strathclyde to complete his PhD advised by Professor Peter Skabara.
 He was awarded the Professor David Sherrington FRS prize for his thesis "End-Capped Oligothiophene Dimers Incorporating TTF, Metal Dithiolene and Spirocentric Cores”.

 In April 2011 he began his first postdoctoral appointment in the group of Professors Ed Constable and Catherine Housecroft at the Universität Basel, Switzerland where he focussed on the synthesis of crown ether and EDTA derivatives whcih were incorporated into ion-sensitive field effect transistors and coordination complexes for incorporation into solar cells and light-emitting electrochemical cells.

-In August 2013 he returned to the UK for a second postdoctoral appointment with Professor Martin R. Bryce at Durham University synthesising short oligomers of electron-rich and electron-poor heterocycles for organic light emitting devices exploiting exciplex emission and delayed fluorescence.
+Then in August 2013 he returned to the UK for a second postdoctoral appointment with Professor Martin Bryce at Durham University synthesising short oligomers of electron-rich and electron-poor heterocycles for organic light emitting devices exploiting exciplex emission, delayed fluorescence and room temperature phosphorescence.

 - Coordination chemistry